galacticcouncil/hydration-docs/docs/polkadotjs_apps_local.md

 :::

-### Accessing your local node using Polkadot.JS app
+### Accessing your local node using Polkadot/apps

-To access your node, open the [Polkadot.JS app](https://polkadot.js.org/apps/) and click in the upper left corner to change the network.
+To access your node, open [Polkadot/apps](https://polkadot.js.org/apps/) and click in the upper left corner to change the network.

 <div>
   <img src={useBaseUrl('/polkadotjs-apps/PolkadotJS-APPS-1.png')} />